Character Flaws and Strengths: Guide + Examples

 “As you know, we have been best friends for 10 years…”

 This sounds unnatural.
-Dialogue should feel like real conversation, not explanation to readers.
+Dialogue should feel like real conversation, not an explanation for the reader.

 FAQ (People Also Ask)